 You may have to adjust the springs or cables until it works properly again.

 If you’re using a remote to open your garage door, try to find out what’s wrong with it by checking the batteries and ensuring they’re fully charged.

 If this doesn’t work, you’ll need to replace it or get another remote control system for your garage door opener that doesn’t rely on batteries.

 If your garage door won’t open when you press the button on your remote control, the door has likely gotten off track somehow (maybe someone left it open too long).

 To fix this problem, you’ll need to reset the wire that runs from your remote to your garage door motor so that it can be appropriately connected again.

-Garage doors humilton are incredibly reliable and usually last for years at a time.
+Garage doors hamilton are incredibly reliable and usually last for years at a time.
 However, they occasionally act up due to wear and tear or other issues.